39555 Orchard Hill Place,,

-As of May 20th, 2019, Ford Motor Company plans to cut 7,000 salaried workers by the end of August 2019.
-If you happen to be one of those 7,000 workers, you're likely facing the biggest financial decision of your life, so it's critical that you take your time to educate yourself and pick the best possible option for you and your family.
+As of August 22nd, 2022, Ford Motor Company plans to cut up to 3,000 jobs to help fund its move into the electric-vehicle market.
+If you happen to be one of those 3,000 workers, you're likely facing the biggest financial decision of your life, so it's critical that you take your time to educate yourself and pick the best possible option for you and your family.

 Some retirees want to spend as much money in retirement as possible, without the worry of running out of money; in that case, the pension makes sense.
 Some want the control, flexibility, and the option that this money will provide for their family for generations to come; in that case, the lump sum makes sense.